 - make an outright possession order

-If you have not left once the date given in the possession order has passed your landlord can apply to the court for the bailiffs to evict you.
-It usually takes two to four weeks before the bailiffs come to physically remove you from the property, but you may only get a few days' notice.
+If you have not left by the date given in the possession order, your landlord can then apply to the court for the bailiffs to evict you.

-If you don't stick to all of the conditions of the order your landlord can apply to the court for the bailiffs to evict you.
+If you have a suspended possession order but you don't keep to all of the conditions of the order, your landlord can apply to the court for the bailiffs to evict you.
 This could happen very quickly and without advance warning.

 - your landlord says you have a certain type of tenancy but you disagree

 - the judge gives you more time to sort out a housing benefit claim

 - you don't owe much and you don't have a history of rent arrears

 - the judge needs more evidence before making a decision